PouryaMansouri/E-Stock-Market/README.md

 ## Additional Notes

 I am using "gunicorn" wsgi server, which not runs on windows.
-So to run on windows, you need to update the Dockerfile with
+So to run on windows, you need to update the Dockerfile with and remove 'gunicorn' from requirements.txt
 ```
 CMD ["python", "wsgi.py"]
 ```